ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 >
 > I'm comfortable leaving because my confidence that at the very least I am rumored to be something I am not is so high, that I don't need to be anchored to the concept of "well at least he's not a terrorist." or whatever - I cannot be judged for my own merits, just as something I may not be as it's always stuck in yoru head.
 Similarly to how you two wish to be judged as professionals on your own merit, not "lady professionals" - ANCHORING AND GOSSIP MAKE EQUALITY IMPOSSIBLE.
 >
-> 6. Previous departures, are women safe here? - Rachel Bird got 2 months and came back for a week, and still felt unsafe, at least emotionally, and left.
+> 6. Previous departures, are women safe here? - Andrew Marquardt got 2 months and came back for a week, and still felt unsafe, at least emotionally, and left.
 Ronnie left the same amazing equity position and yet in her interview with me, it made sense that she left before I got here - this is one of the most subtly dehumanizing workplaces I've been to because the leadership does not realize they aren't whom they claim to be with regards to inclusivity.
 You got rats in your nest and a month in your name ain't doing anything about that.
 I hope things work out for you all after the cliff, but my past issues aside I can understand why my sister didn't engage - you all stink to high heaven, and though she didn't say anything, I'll assume her experiences with Sam at Brown would correlate.
 She wouldn't want to jeopardize her career or integrity and she saw it coming from a mile away.
 Also, she kind of hates me, so there's that.
 >
 > 7. Finally - I may be wrong about this but if whoever may have thought communicating via tampering with my internet connection in connection to points #1 and #3 was a good idea - I'm pretty sure they've done similar extra-legal actions to others in the past.
 It's not hard to profile via public divorce records who here divorced their wife right before joining this company to prevent her from making a dime off the best financial opportunity of his career, and can't help but sound like a scumbag even to me in the DEI chat on int'l womens day - or is it "woman" day?.
-That said, Rajat communicated something to me directly in the EPAD onboarding meeting that seemed to wink at the idea of John Wallace taking my internet connection down.
+That said, Cortez communicated something to me directly in the EPAD onboarding meeting that seemed to wink at the idea of John Feeney taking my internet connection down.
 I cannot confirm or deny anything past that, maybe you should talk to them and ask them why my internet connection went down twice in a way that would make me feel uncomfortable with connection to the concepts expressed in #1 or #3.
 They probably don't know anything of the sort, I'd imagine.
 I only have a sea of coincidental activity that would relate to a "patina of criminality" - but only if there was a crime related to me and the company, which so far hasn't happened.
 >
 > I'm more than likely wrong, or just connecting things that are coincidences.
 But if I'm right, that guy ain't pulling that cheap move again.
 >